CU-ESIIL/forest-carbon-codefest/docs/collaborating-on-the-cloud/cyverse_hacks.md

 ## RStudio in Discovery Environment
 1. Copy your instance ID.
 It can be found in your analyis URL in form https://<instance_id>.cyverse.run/lab.
-2. Use your ID in these links:
+2. Use your ID in these links and run them each, in sequence, in the same browser window:
    - `https://<id>.cyverse.run/rstudio/auth-sign-in`
    - `https://<id>.cyverse.run/rstudio/`